Logging in to online resources

 You can link to Library Search from Google Scholar.
 This is a useful option for frequent users of Google Scholar.

-Once set up, Google Scholar search results display a link to Library Search (named ‘Find at Imperial') for the resources that we subscribe to.
+Once set up, Google Scholar search results display a link to Library Search (named ‘Find at Imperial') from which you can access the resources if the Library subscribes to them.
 Click on the link to go to the Library Search record where you will be asked to log in with your College username and password.

 To set up Library Search in Google Scholar: